ddevault/starbound-dev/networking/index.md

 **Compressed**

-This packet is sent in the handshake process immediately after 0x01, Protocol Version.
+This packet is sent in the handshake process immediately after the [Protocol Version](#protocol-version).
 It contains all relevant data about the connecting player.

 <table class="table table-bordered packet">
     <thead>